 In April 2020, GASB is issued Statement No. 93, Replacement of Interbank Offered Rates (IBOR).
 The primary objective of this Statement is to address those and other accounting and financial reporting implications of the replacement of IBOR.
-GASB Statement No. 93 will be effective for the fiscal year ending September 30, 2021.
+Pursuant to GASB Statement No. 95, GASB Statement No. 93 will be effective for the year ended December 31, 2022.
+Management does not believe that the implementation of this Statement will have a material effect on the PNCC's financial statements.